 Margin trading enables investors to increase their purchasing power by providing more capital to invest in shares.
 However, it is riskier than other forms of trading.
 As such, an investor should tread carefully when he or she is buying on margin.
 For one, such a trader should not invest money that he cannot afford to pay back in case things go wrong.

 Similarly, the investor should plan ahead for eventualities like a margin call.
-But, if it’s done efficiently, margin trading offers several benefits, such as the ability to diversify an investment portfolio and flexibility in repayments.
+But, if it’s done efficiently, margin trading offers several benefits, such as the ability to diversify an investment portfolio.